saturn72/redis-architecture/README.md

 ### Client Caching
-When? performance, no need to share data between app instances (single instance OR the cost of fetching the data is low) data is rarely change and/or have minimal effect on application(s) behavior Pros - Simple, trivial and easy to implement
+When? performance, no need to share data between app instances (single instance OR the cost of fetching the data is low) data is rarely change and/or have minimal effect on application(s) behavior
+- Pros - Simple, trivial and easy to implement
+- Cons
-Cons - inconsis data is returned no sync between instances
+  - Inconsist data is returned
+  - No sync between instances
 ### Distributed caching
 When? need to share data between app instances
-Pros - Single source of true
+- Pros - Single source of true
-Cons - May cause race condition on same resource
+- Cons - May cause race condition on same resource
-## Distributed & client Caching
+### Distributed & client Caching
-When? performance,  need to share data between app instances Pros - same caching snapshot for all clients
+When? performance,  need to share data between app instances
+- Pros - same caching snapshot for all clients
-Cons - server overhead for managing the connections
+- Cons - server overhead for managing the connections